FREE 5-Ingredient Recipe EBook

 Ingredients & Substitutions

-This section explains how to choose the best ingredients for this cream cheese pancake recipe, what each one does, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my cream cheese pancake recipe, what each one does, and substitution options.
+For measurements, see the recipe card.

-- Sea salt – Just a pinch to balance out the sweetness.
-You don’t need much, as the cream cheese already has some salt.
+- Sea salt – Just a little pinch helps balance the sweetness.

 How To Make Cream Cheese Pancakes